Efficient Asynchronous Byzantine Agreement without Private Setups: Backbone: Reasonably Fair Common Coin from PKI

-One of our aims is to design a private-setup free common coin ($\coin$) protocol that costs only $\bigO(n^3)$ messages and $\bigO(\lambda n^3)$ communicated bits.
-Formally, we would design such an efficient protocol among $n$ parties that can tolerate up to $f$ static corruptions, thus realizing the properties of common coin defined as follows, in the asynchronous message-passing model with the PKI assumption:
+The backbone of our results is an efficient private-setup free common coin ($\coin$) protocol that costs only $\bigO(\lambda n^3)$ communicated bits and terminate in constant rounds.
+Formally, we consider the common coin notion defined as follows:

-\begin{definition}[$(n,f, f+k,\alpha)$-Common Coin] A protocol realizes $(n,f, f+k,\alpha)$-$\coin$, if it is executed among $n$ parties with up to $f$ static byzantine corruptions and has syntax and properties as follows.
+\begin{definition}[$(n,f, f+k,\alpha)$-Common Coin] A protocol realizes $(n,f,f+k, \beta)$-$\coin$, if it is executed among $n$ parties with up to $f$ static byzantine corruptions and has syntax and properties as follows.

 {\textsc{Syntax}}.
-For each protocol instance with session identifier $\ID$, every party takes the system's public knowledge (i.e., $\lambda$ and all public keys) and its own private keys as input, and outputs a single bit.
+For all executions of each protocol instance with session identifier $\ID$, every party takes the system's public knowledge (i.e., $\lambda$ and all public keys) and its own private keys as input, and outputs a single bit.

 {\textsc{Properties}}.
 It satisfies the next properties except with negligible probability: \begin{itemize} \item {\bf Termination}.
-If all honest parties are activated on $\ID$, every honest party will output a bit for $\ID$. \item {\bf Unpredictability}.
-Prior to that $k$ honest parties ($1 \le k \le f+1$) are activated to execute the protocol on $\ID$, the adversary $\adv$ cannot fully predicate the output.
-More precisely, consider the following predication game: $\adv$ guesses a bit $b^*$ before $k$ honest parties activated on $\ID$, if $b^*$ equals to some honest party's output for $\ID$, we require that $\Pr[\adv \textnormal{ predicts } b^*]\leq 1-\alpha/2$. \end{itemize} \end{definition}
+If all honest parties are activated on $\ID$, every honest party will output a bit for $\ID$. \item {\bf Reasonably fair bit-tossing}.
+Prior to that $k$ honest parties ($1 \le k \le f+1$) are activated on $\ID$, the adversary $\adv$ cannot fully guess the output.
+More precisely, consider the predication game: $\adv$ guesses a bit $b^*$ before $k$ honest parties activated on $\ID$, if $b^*$ equals to some honest party's output for $\ID$, we say that $\adv$ wins; we require $\Pr[\adv \textnormal{ wins}]\leq 1-\alpha/2$.

+Here $\alpha$ represents the lower-bound probability that all honest parties would output the same bit that is as if uniformly distributed over $\{0,1\}$, while $1-\alpha$ captures the possibility that the adversary might predicate/bias the output (which also capture the case that the honest parties output differently). \end{itemize} \end{definition}